liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 Even if you're a grizzled veteran Java developer, if you're going to be doing a lot of development for your Liferay Portal instance, consider using Liferay IDE.
-When Liferay IDE is mated with the Plugins SDK and a Liferay runtime environment, you have a one stop development environment, where you can develop your Liferay plugins, build them, and deploy them onto your Liferay instance.
+When Liferay IDE is paired with the Plugins SDK and a Liferay runtime environment, you have a one stop development environment where you can develop your Liferay plugins, build them, and deploy them to your Liferay instance.

-Liferay IDE is an extension for Eclipse IDE, and supports development of plugin projects for the Liferay Portal platform.
+Liferay IDE is an extension for Eclipse IDE and supports development of plugin projects for the Liferay Portal platform.
 You can install Liferay IDE as a set of Eclipse plugins from an update site.
-The latest version of Liferay IDE supports development of portlets, hooks, layout templates, themes, and ext plugins.
+The latest version of Liferay IDE supports development of portlets, hooks, layout templates, themes, and Ext plugins.
 To use Liferay IDE, you need the Eclipse Java EE developer package using Helios or a later version.